Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Method

 \subsection{Data sub-sampling and pre-processing}

 Our pre-processing pipeline consists of digitally emulating temporal sub-sampling with two sampling factors, each constituting a distinct dataset, and applying time-of-flight (TOF) correction in the frequency domain.
-This is done by multiplication with the Fourier coefficients \{$Q_{k,m,\theta}\left[n\right]$\} (\ref{eq:FiniteTimeAlignemnt}), following the method in \cite{Chernyakova2014}.
-From this point, we assume that we are given only the temporally sub-sampled data.
-Then, each dataset is transformed back to the time domain by restoring the negative spectrum of each signal (i.e. its transposed-conjugate, since the signals are real-valued), padding with an appropriate-sized vector of zeros to maintain the original resolution in time, and performing an inverse discrete Fourier transform.
-Another dataset is generated by spatially sub-sampling the denser sub-Nyquist dataset of the two, following the sparse arrays approach presented in \cite{Cohen2018}.
-However, no convolution is performed as opposed to \cite{Cohen2018}, as it did not result in improved results.
+The two datasets are denoted in the following as $D_{temp_{\times a}}$, $D_{temp_{\times b}}$, where $a,b$ are the sampling factors.
+Specifically, each dataset is created as follows: The fully-sampled signals are first transformed to the Fourier domain; then, they are filtered using a band-pass filter which corresponds to the desired frequency band around the transmission's central frequency.
+The resulting coefficients are multiplied with the Fourier coefficients \{$Q_{k,m,\theta}\left[n\right]$\} (\ref{eq:FiniteTimeAlignemnt}), following the method in \cite{Chernyakova2014}.
+From this point on we assume that we are given only the temporally sub-sampled data.
+Then, the data is transformed back to the time domain by restoring the negative spectrum of each signal (i.e. its transposed-conjugate, since the signals are real-valued), padding with an appropriate-sized vector of zeros to maintain the original resolution in time, and performing an inverse discrete Fourier transform.
+The process is described in Fig. \ref{fig:temporal_subsampling}.

-Since no additional reconstruction is performed on the under-sampled data, transforming it back to the time domain introduces aliasing artifacts as well as degraded resolution.
-However, it allows us to model recovery and beamforming as a standard computer-vision problem, and to avoid the difficulties of designing a network that operates in the frequency domain and works with complex numbers.
-Our goal is to use this sub-sampled and degraded channel data to recover a high-quality B-mode image.
+Since no additional processing steps are performed on the under-sampled data to account for the loss of frequencies outside the selected bandwidth, transforming it back to the time domain introduces aliasing artifacts as well as degraded resolution.
+However, working in this domain rather than staying in the frequency domain, allows us to model the recovery of the sub-sampled signals and their beamforming as a standard computer-vision problem, somewhat similar to image enhancement or artifact removal.
+Moreover, it simplifies the task since the difficulties of designing a neural network that operates in the frequency domain and works with complex numbers are avoided.

+To further reduce data volume, a third dataset $D_{spatio-temp}$ is generated by sampling $D_{temp_{\times a}}$ spatially, following the sparse arrays approach presented in \cite{Cohen2018}.
+The sampling pattern is obtained as follows: Let $M$ be the full array's width, and $A, B \in N^{+}$ be a factorization of $M/2$ such that $AB = M/2$.
+Define the arrays $U_{A}$, $U_{B}$ and $U_{C}$ as